pegeler/samplesizeCMH/README.md

 ## Installation

+Installation of the CRAN release can be done with `install.packages()`.
+From the R console:

+    install.packages("samplesizeCMH")

-Downloading and installing the package from GitHub is facilitated by [`devtools`](https://CRAN.R-project.org/package=devtools).
+Downloading and installing the latest version from GitHub is facilitated by [`devtools`](https://CRAN.R-project.org/package=devtools).
 To do so, type the following into your R console: